lammps/lammps/doc/src/dump.rst

 The *omegax*, *omegay*, and *omegaz* attributes are specific to finite-size spherical particles that have an angular velocity.
-Only certain atom styles, such as *sphere* define this quantity.
+Only certain atom styles, such as *sphere*, define this quantity.

 The *angmomx*, *angmomy*, and *angmomz* attributes are specific to finite-size aspherical particles that have an angular momentum.
 Only